Haiti–Spain relations: Diplomatic relations

 Bilateral relations between Spain and Haiti are very good, and have been throughout the 20th century.
 Haiti recognized the Government of General Franco on April 1, 1939.
 In December 1946, like almost all the countries that had relations with Spain, he retired his ambassador from Madrid in compliance with the Resolution of United Nations of December 13, 1946.
 However, on October 6, 1949, said recommendation still in force, the Republic of Haiti restored its diplomatic representation in Spain.
-In 1951 Spain established its Embassy in Haiti, and since then, there have been close bilateral relations between the two countries.
+In 1951, Spain established its embassy in Haiti, and since then, there have been close bilateral relations between the two countries.

 Economic relations

-In the last two years, encouraged by contracts tendered by the Haitian Government with international funds, several Spanish engineering, construction and architecture companies have arrived in Haiti.
-Three Spanish hotel chains have also developed small-scale projects as the first contact with the Haitian tourism sector.

 Although the country does not have an interesting internal market (10 million inhabitants of which 80% live below the poverty line) Haiti is presented as a platform for export to other countries in the area, including the US, and Especially for textile products.
 The import of construction products is another sector that could be attractive to Spanish exporters.